AFM-analysis/nanite/docs/sec_fitting_guide.rst

 the value for the tip radius (18.64 µm), and the suppression of residuals near the contact point with a ±2 µm interval.
 When ``nanite-setup-profile`` is run again, it will use the values from the previous run as default values.
+The training set and rating regressor options are discussed in the :ref:`rating workflow <sec_rating>`.

 Finally, to perform the actual fitting, use the command-line script